Sid-Rafilson-1617/PGAM/README.md

 # Poisson Generalized Additive Model (PGAM)

 This repository provides tools for estimating neuronal tuning curves from spike count data using a Poisson Generalized Additive Model (PGAM).
+The PGAM tool was originally developed by Eduardo Bolzani in Christina Savin's group, and the original codebase can be found at [Savin-Lab-Code/PGAM](https://github.com/Savin-Lab-Code/PGAM).
+This repository adapts that tool for application to data collected in the Smear Lab.
 Tuning curves are constructed with B-spline bases whose knots and order are specified in `make_config`, and results can be plotted to assess significance.

 ## Setup